Selm123/ubor/README.md

 2.

 ## Schedule
-Tuesday: HINCSEUD, make best use of moma and tunr
 Wednesday: geocoder and related stuff (estimated price, car moving, trip start and end)
 Thursday: styling and wrap up

 ## Must TO DOs